mvilucchio/archrice/README.md

 # archdotfiles

-In this repo I keeè the configuration dot files for my arch version.
+In this repo I keep the configuration dot files for my arch version.